MILWAUKEE’S 10 WEEK BREWERY INCUBATOR

 Participants will take a field trip to Quality Tank Solutions to tour the facility and talk about the equipment and systems behind the beer.
 Whether its a 3BBL nano brewery or a 100BBL production facility the right equipment can make all the difference.

 This week we focus on how to pitch investors, finalize your business plan and complete final prepare for the launch event pitches.
+In addition, we will hear from two mentors in the funding field and one from the business insurance arena, to make sure your business is appropriately funded and protected.

-After the dust settles, we will all gather one more time to reflect, give feedback, laugh, cry, and of course fulfill all of those kegs we sold!
+After the dust settles, we will all gather one more time to reflect, give feedback, laugh, cry, and of course fulfill all of those kegs we sold.

 Yes, it’s illegal to produce beer if you are under age.